You need to use this node in conjunction with a shared server like the Python Server, Houdini Server Begin, Maya Server Begin, or Nuke Server Begin.

 //mel is the first line of the script, in which case the script text is treated as MEL code.
 The last line of the MEL script determines the value that is added to the Command Send

 If the expected result file exists on disk, the work item is marked as cooked without being scheduled.
-If the file does not exist, the item is scheduled as normal.
+If the file does not exist on disk, the work item is scheduled as normal.
+If upstream work item dependencies write out new files during a cook, the cache files on work items in this node will also be marked as out-of-date.

 If the expected result file exists on disk, the work item is marked as cooked without being scheduled.
 Otherwise the work item is marked as failed.

-Work items are always scheduled and the excepted result file is ignored, even if it exists on disk.
+Work items are always scheduled and the expected result file is ignored even if it exists on disk.

 Copy Spare Parms to Attributes